 Highly Recommended for Beginners

-A filter is highly recommended for those new to the fish hobby in general and betta care in particular.
-A beginner might experience serious difficulty remedying the effects of not using the filter.
-Newbies usually don’t have a practical understanding of tank maintenance, such as the nitrogen cycle and heavily planted setups.
+Those new to the fish hobby usually don’t have a practical understanding of tank maintenance such as the nitrogen cycle and heavily planted setups.
 They must use filters in their betta tanks; otherwise, they may experience serious consequences of tank degradation.

 If we even suggest going without a filter, compensation is only for experienced betta keepers who are skilled in betta care.